jvictornascimento/jvictornascimento/README.md

 - 📍 From Bahia currently living in São Paulo
 - 🔭 I’m currently working on personal projects, but I'm actively looking for my first job
-- 🌱 I’m currently learning Javascript, Node.js, Express.js & Amazon AWS
+- 🌱 I’m currently learning HTML, CSS, Javascript, React.js & UI Design
 - 💬 Ask me about anything, I will be happy to be in touch with you
 - 📫 How to reach me: Skype: victor55977 | E-Mail: joaovictorna1@gmail.com